FAQs About Selling On-Exchange & Off-Exchange Under-65 Plans

 What Are the Differences Between On- and Off-Exchange Health Plans?

 One of the reasons why an individual may choose to shop off the exchange is the wide variety of coverage and plan options.
 These plans tend to be more flexible.
-Individuals who do not qualify for tax subsidies may be attracted to these plans because they can be more affordable.
-Also, individuals may have a favorite doctor who does not accept any insurance plans that are on-exchange.
-Some may choose to pay out of pocket to continue to see their chosen providers.
+Off-exchange plans may also have different networks and pricing that might not be available on-exchange.
+Some individuals may choose to pay out of pocket to continue to see their chosen providers.

 Are Both Types of Plans Regulated by the Government?

 Yes, off-exchange individual major medical coverage is subject to the same Affordable Care Act regulation as on-exchange plans.
-Both on-exchange and off-exchange plans are required to cover 10 categories of health services:
+Both on-exchange and off-exchange plans are required to cover 10 categories of health services, known as Essential Health Benefits:

 • Ambulatory patient services (outpatient care, same-day surgeries, care received without being admitted to a hospital)